ds-horizon/dota/cli/README.md

 dota logout
 ```

-If you forget to logout from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any current login sessions.
+If you forget to logout from a machine you'd prefer not to leave a running session on, you can use the following commands to list and remove any current login sessions.

 ```shell
 dota session ls